 There are a USB-C port, rear-facing fingerprint sensor and a headphone jack.
 The phone also comes with Android 9 Pie (with an Android Q update coming later) with ZenUI 6 on top and stereo front-facing speakers.

-The Asus ZenFone 6 (ZS630KL) will be coming to Canada in the coming months but no pricing or availability has been announced.
+The Asus ZenFone 6 (ZS630KL) will be coming to Canada in September starting at $799 CAD.